 Discretionary Funds by Office

-Funds are awarded at the discretion of the office holding them, and questions should be directed to that office.
+Funds are awarded at the discretion of the office holding them.

 Some academic departments also have funding to support students' attendance at professional conferences, and you should check with the department before submitting a Student Special Funding Application.
 Funding is not available for attending political rallies.